-A lead magnet is a service or offering that is given in exchange for a visitor’s contact information.
+According to Investopedia, A lead magnet is a service or offering that is given in exchange for a visitor’s contact information.
 You want to provide your website visitors some form of value in exchange for their information.
 As previously mentioned, newsletters are a common lead magnet.
 Visitors will provide their email, and potentially name and other contact information in exchange for the information that is on your newsletter (or lead magnet in general).
 Lead magnets aren’t limited to your sub-CTA though.
 Your main call to action can act as a lead magnet, and that is awesome.

 A few great examples of lead magnets are:

 All of the call to actions we reviewed are extremely evident immediately upon accessing the website.
 They also seek to serve their target customers’ needs while also generating business for themselves.
 Finding a CTA that accomplishes both of these objectives will benefit your customers, giving you an immediate advantage and opportunity to generate potential new or repeat business.